Back to Blog

 • • Starting from a blank page every time

 Two electricians can both be “electricians,” but serve completely different customers.
-The outfit should match not just what you do, but WHO you serve.
+The outfit should match WHO you serve.

 Same Trade, Different Outfits

-An industrial electrician working on job sites needs stark yellow and black—high-vis, professional, “I work on commercial projects.”
-An EV installer focused on homeowners needs clean blues and modern styling—“cutting-edge home technology.”
+An industrial electrician working on job sites needs stark yellow and black, signaling high-vis professionalism.
+An EV installer focused on homeowners needs clean blues and modern styling, signaling cutting-edge home technology.
 Same license, very different look.

 Emergency Focus